Umitosan/boring/README.md

 #### Authors

-Dominic Brown and Trevor Fast
+Dominic Brown and Trevor Fast and Ken Rutan

 ## Description